Pope Francis Issues Groundbreaking New Rules For Reporting Sexual Abuse

 — The New York Times (@nytimes) May 9, 2019

-Supporters of the new rules suggest that they would not have been implemented without cooperation from bishops, which they suggest is crucial for the pope to maintain his authority and address sexual abuse.
+Supporters of the new rules suggest that they would not have been implemented without cooperation from bishops — cooperation which supporters suggest is crucial for the pope to maintain his authority, and to effectively address sexual abuse within the church.

 “I desire that this commitment be implemented in a fully ecclesial manner so that it may express the communion that keeps us united, in mutual listening and open to the contributions of those who care deeply about this process of conversion,” Francis said.